mimiflynn/esp8266-current-temp/README.md

 # ESP8266 Current Temperature Display

-Display current temperature from Weather Underground onto a four digit display.
+Display current temperature from [NOAA](https://www.weather.gov/documentation/services-web-api) onto an Adafruit Feather HUZZAH ESP8266 with a four digit seven segment display featherwing.

-Uses the libraries created for [WeatherStation](https://blog.squix.org/weatherstation-getting-code-adapting-it).
+The api.weather.gov library is based on the client written by Daniel Eichhorn for the now defunct Wunderground API for his [WeatherStation](https://blog.squix.org/weatherstation-getting-code-adapting-it) kit.